asif-z/multiplicative-chaos/compute_canada.md

 # Getting started with Compute Canada

-1. Make an account at https://ccdb.computecanada.ca; To use some clusters like Niagara, you need to specially request access from the account
+1. Make an account at https://ccdb.computecanada.ca; To use some clusters like Niagara, you need to specially request access from the account.

 2. Connect to the specific cluster using SSH in the terminal of your local machine.
 For example, if you want to access Niagara, you would do